 - Avoid touching your eyes, nose and mouth with unwashed hands.

 - Avoid close contact with people who are sick.

 - Cover your cough or sneeze with a tissue, then throw the tissue in the trash.

 - Clean and disinfect frequently touched objects using a regular household cleaning spray or wipe.

-The CDC does not recommend that people who are well wear a facemask to protect themselves from respiratory diseases.
-If you are experiencing fever, cough or difficulty breathing, have been exposed to a sick traveler from China, or have been exposed to a person with COVID-19 in the last 14 days, contact your healthcare provider.
+The CDC now recommends that people wear a facemask to protect themselves from respiratory diseases if in the public.
+It is not a requirement.
+If you are experiencing fever, cough or difficulty breathing, have been exposed to a person with COVID-19 in the last 14 days, contact your healthcare provider.

 Support our work

 If you would like to support the East Texas Food Bank during this time, you can contribute your time by volunteering or by donating financially.
 We need the whole communities support as we proactively prepare so that our children, families and seniors in need receive food regardless of whatever may come our way.
-Click here to give.
-Every $1 donated can provide up to 8 meals for our neighbors in need.
+Click here to help now.

 We will continue to keep our community updated through this website, the media and social media channels should any developments or changes occur in our operations or those of our partners.
 This is a rapidly changing situation and we thank you for your patience and support in our mission to fight hunger and feed hope for the 1 in 5 East Texans facing hunger during this pandemic- and year round.